3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Experiments

 \subsection{Active Embodied Question Answering}

-On A-EQA~\citep{OpenEQA2023} benchmark (Table~\ref{tab:a-eqa}), we evaluate SnapMem's ability to dynamically construct scene representations for exploration and reasoning given complex questions.
+On A-EQA~\citep{OpenEQA2023} benchmark (Table~\ref{tab:a-eqa}), we evaluate 3D-Mem's ability to dynamically construct scene representations for exploration and reasoning given complex questions.
 More implementation details are in Appendix~\ref{appendix_experiment_details_aeqa}.

 \textbf{Benchmark.} A-EQA consists of 557 questions drawn from 63 scenes in HM3D \citep{ramakrishnan2021habitat}.
 Due to resource limitations, our evaluation focuses on a subset of 184 questions, as mentioned in the OpenEQA benchmark~\citep{OpenEQA2023}.
+We also include the evaluation of 3D-Mem on the full set in Appendix~\ref{appendix_full_evaluation}.
 The open-vocabulary and open-ended questions in A-EQA encompass diverse daily tasks such as object recognition, functional reasoning, and spatial understanding.
 For each question, an agent is initialized at a specific location and is required to explore the scene to gather the necessary information for answering the question.

 \textbf{Metrics.} Following OpenEQA, we employ LLM-Match and LLM-Match SPL for quantitative evaluation.
 We first rate each predicted answer from 1 to 5 using GPT-4 to compare ground-truth and predicted answers.
-Given the predicted answers, LLM-Match, which measures the answer accuracy, is calculated as the average score for each question, mapped to a 20-100 scale.
+Given the predicted answers, LLM-Match, which measures the answer accuracy, is calculated as the average score for each question, mapped to a 0-100 scale.
 LLM-Match SPL, which measures the exploration efficiency, is then calculated by weighting the LLM-Match score by exploration path length.
 For the questions where the VLM Exploration methods failed to provide an answer, we ask GPT-4o to directly guess an answer without visual inputs, setting the SPL to 0.0.